SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"

 The HTML5Setup.sh script used to do a git checkout/restore to ensure the engine files were in a clean state before applying a patch, hence it didn't work if you downloaded a ZIP.
 However, I changed the HTML5Setup.sh to no longer require a git repository so if you have an older version of the code just do a new clone or ZIP download and you shouldn't run into this problem any more.

+### When running HTML5Setup.sh you see: "zlib-1.2.8.tar.gz: Cannot open: No such file or directory"

+This happens if you run HTML5Setup.sh without first having run the ./Setup.bat stage.